 What About My High School Diploma?

-Clarkson does not grant high school diplomas.
-Students who would like to earn a high school diploma, or its equivalency, may pursue one of three options.
-Please keep in mind, students are eligible to receive Clarkson Scholarships and Grants regardless of which option they choose.
+Clarkson does not grant high school diplomas, but we encourge all students who have not earned their high school diploma, or its equivalency, to pursue one of three options.
+Please keep in mind, students are eligible to receive Clarkson School Scholarships and Grants regardless of which option they choose.

 1. Receive the high school diploma from your current high school.
 This will require working out a suitable academic plan with the high school administration to satisfy your graduation requirements, while studying at The Clarkson School.
-These required classes will be built into your schedule here at Clarkson and upon satisfactory completion, the appropriate documentation will be provided to your high school.
+We simply include these required classes into your schedule here at Clarkson and upon satisfactory completion, the appropriate documentation will be provided to your high school.
 Students have the option to complete these requirements during the first semester, and obtain the diploma mid-year, or spread the classes over both semesters.
 Students who complete their high school requirements in the first semester are eligible to receive federal financial aid in the second semester.*

 2. Apply for a diploma from the New York State Education Department upon successful completion of twenty-four credit hours in six different disciplines.
 The state diploma shows that a student has successfully completed these college credits at Clarkson University.